ericvaandering/DocDB/README.md

 DocDB is a powerful and flexible collaborative document server.
-It was originally developed for use by the BTeV collaboration at Fermilab and is now used by twenty or more other experiments, Fermilab divisions, organizations, national laboratories, and companies (a partial list).
+It was originally developed for use by the BTeV collaboration at Fermilab and is now used by twenty or more other experiments, Fermilab divisions, organizations, national laboratories, and companies.
 DocDB is well suited for managing and sharing documents (not just official publications) among groups of up to several hundred people.

 A DocDB installation consists of three parts: 1) a relational database which stores information about the documents,